Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Avoid strong odors and trigger foods

-• Eat slowly and chew food properly
+• Eat slowly and chew properly

 • Manage stress and anxiety